 Download the PDF

 Persons facing serious illness or approaching the end of life need compassionate, coordinated, patient and family-centered care based on their needs or wishes.
 This type of care ensures that patients have the knowledge to make informed decisions and enhances their quality of life, also helping relieve the emotional and financial burdens on their families.
 Over the last several years, providers and advocates for persons with serious illness have worked for changes that support this vulnerable population of patients.
 Among those changes is making palliative care available across health care settings.
 The Catholic health ministry has been an early adopter of palliative care.
-The study America's Care of Serious Illness: 2015 State-by-State Report Card on Access to Palliative Care in Our Nation's Hospitals found that 90% of Catholic hospitals reported having a palliative care program in 2016.
+The Supportive Care Coalition's 2019 Mission Report notes that 93% of Catholic hospitals reported having a palliative care program in 2016.

 Palliative care is specialized care for people with serious illnesses.
 This type of care is focused on providing patients with relief from the symptoms, pain and stress of a serious illness - whatever the diagnosis.
 The goal is to improve quality of life for both the patient and the family.
 Palliative care is provided by a team of physicians, nurses and other specialists who work with a patient's other care givers to provide an extra layer of support.
 Palliative care is appropriate at any age and at any stage in a serious illness, and can be provided together with curative treatment.

 Studies show that early access to palliative care for seriously ill patients improves their quality of life and in some cases even prolongs it.
 This is achieved through care planning based on open, honest communication about severity of illness and medical treatment options; effective pain and symptom control; and highly coordinated care that addresses the physical, emotional, social and spiritual aspects of dealing with serious illness.
 Palliative care has also been shown to lower health care costs through reduced emergency room visits, time in the hospital and use of intensive care services.